rbootstrap/RBootstrap-Marina/README.md

 - Cross Browser compatible

 # FAQs
-f18b1d
+How to change the color of the theme?
+- The color of the theme is "#f18b1d".
+Search for this color in css/style.css and Replace it with the color of your choice.

+How to make the contact form work?
-To get the AJAX/PHP contact form working:
+To get the PHP/AJAX contact form working:
-1) Open file "validation.php".
+1) Open file "validation.php"
 2) Search for the comment "//Set the Recipient Email Address"
-3) Replace "contact@yourwebsite.com" with your Email Address.
+3) Replace "contact@yourwebsite.com" with your Email Address